benchopt/benchopt/doc/how.rst

 Write a benchmark
 =================

-A benchmark consists in three elements: an objective_ function, a list of datasets_, and a list of solvers_.
+A benchmark is composed of three elements: an objective_ function, a list of datasets_, and a list of solvers_.

 A benchmark is defined in a folder that should respect a certain